 Upload a module to the Viam Registry

-After writing a module, you can upload your module to the Viam registry to:
+After writing a module, you can upload your module to the Viam Registry to:

 • share your module with other Viam users